Welcome to the Wayne G. Basler Library at Northeast State Community College

 Honesty and integrity are key characteristics of a good student and a good citizen.
 By citing your sources, you are showing others that you are using information ethically, and you are giving credit to those whose ideas and words you borrow.
 You read more about this in the plagiarism section of this module.

 Any time you use the words or ideas of another, you need to give credit by using a citation.
 This includes direct quotes and paraphrasing.
-If you turn in a paper with a list of sources, but nothing in the text indicates that indicates that you have borrowed from someone else, that is a form of plagiarism.
+If you turn in a paper with a list of sources, but nothing in the text indicates that you have borrowed from someone else, that is a form of plagiarism.

 This is an area where many students have problems.
 It is not enough to just include the source in your list of References or Bibliography.
 You also need to use citation within your writing.
 Someone reading your paper or project should be able to tell whether what you are writing is your own or borrowed.
 Sometimes you can include the information within the writing, such as, "According to so and so..., " "So and so tells us...," or any number of other variations.
 Other times, you will include the information about the sources at the end of the borrowed material.
 The specifics of how you do this will vary depending on the specific style you are using.